Weak sterling boosts FTSE 100 after BoE keeps rates unchanged | Business

 Weak sterling boosts FTSE 100 after BoE keeps rates unchanged

-London's FTSE 100 rallied on Thursday as the pound plunged following the Bank of England's decision to defy markets by leaving rates unchanged, while heavyweight energy stocks tracked crude prices higher.
-The pound weakened 0.9% to 1.3566 per dollar after BoE's decision, boosting the FTSE 100 index and dollar earning companies.
+Supply-chain problems and rising inflationary pressures have led the FTSE 100 to underperform its European and U.S. peers that are trading near record levels after a dovish tapering stance by the European Central Bank and U.S. Federal Reserve on Wednesday.
+"Underperformance of commodity-related stocks over the last few years versus tech, and the relative importance of banks in the UK versus U.S. have been the two things weighing FTSE down," said Edmund Shing, chief investment officer at BNP Paribas Wealth Management.

 London's FTSE 100 rallied on Thursday as the pound plunged following the Bank of England's decision to defy markets by leaving rates unchanged, while heavyweight energy stocks tracked crude prices higher.
+The pound weakened 1.33% after BoE's decision, boosting the FTSE 100 index and dollar earning companies.

-The pound weakened 0.9% to 1.3566 per dollar after BoE's decision, boosting the FTSE 100 index and dollar earning companies.
-The export-oriented FTSE 100 index, which was flat before the decision, gained 0.5% by 1248 GMT.
+The export-oriented FTSE 100 index, which was flat before the decision, ended 0.5% higher.
+Oil majors BP and Royal Dutch Shell rose 1.2% and 1.7%, while telecommunications company BT Group added 11.0% after confirming its outlook for this year and the next..

 The BoE has kept alive the prospect of a tighter monetary policy soon, saying it would probably have to raise Bank Rate from its all-time low of 0.1% "over coming months" if the economy performed as expected.
 Supply-chain problems and rising inflationary pressures have led the FTSE 100 to underperform its European and U.S. peers that are trading near record levels after a dovish tapering stance by the European Central Bank and U.S. Federal Reserve on Wednesday.